 Later in the afternoon and moving the party to the back deck, we started out with a beautiful wooden block of appetizers.
 My friend Heather had just returned from a trip to Paris, so thanks to a very special souvenir we enjoyed some Foie Gras.
 A baguette from our local French bakery and some warmed Camembert cheese was an extraordinary beginning to a great meal on the deck.

 What’s nice about a meal from the grill is that you can prepare everything in advance and of the items cook in about the same amount of time.
-Let’s start with the potatoes wrapped grilled in banana leaves.
+Let’s start with Potatoes Wrapped and Grilled in Banana Leaves.
+An easy and very satisfying grilled potato recipe.

 For the asparagus, simply wash, dry, and remove the tough ends and place on a sheet of heavy duty foil.
 Curl up the edges of the foil to make a rimmed platter.
 A sprinkle of salt and pepper and lemon slices and it’s ready to grill.
 Serve potatoes and asparagus on a big platter and dig in.